A History of Hospitality and Service at

 While John Gray was the visionary that spearheaded the construction of Salishan, an incredible support team and staff aided, and continues to this day, to make that vision a reality.

-- Architect John Storrs pioneered the Northwest style of architecture of Salishan Resort, emphasizing the use of locally sourced woods, natural light, and harmony with the Oregon landscape.
+- Architect John Storrs pioneered the Northwest style of architecture of Salishan Coastal Lodge, emphasizing the use of locally sourced woods, natural light, and harmony with the Oregon landscape.

 - Landscape architect Barbara Fealy was responsible for the feeling that Salishan grows organically out of the coastal forest.